+III.
 REVIEW OF WIRELESS CONNECTIVITY OPTIONS

-Inspired by the above use cases, we review contemporary IoT radio access technologies and analyze them through the prism of their applicability for HITL applications.
-Figure 2 brings together the major characteristics of the considered RATs.
+Inspired by the above use cases, we review the contemporary IoT radio access technologies and analyze them through the prism of their applicability for HITL applications.
+Fig. 2 brings together the major characteristics of the considered RATs.

-Current Technology Diversity: The demand for developing RATs that focus specifically on the needs of machines was commonly understood in the mid to late 2000s.
+1) Current technology diversity: The demand for developing RATs that focus specifically on the needs of machines was commonly understood in the mid to late 2000s.
 The low power consumption, affordable cost, high communication range, and capability to handle massive deployments of infrequently transmitting devices became the major requirements for these new solutions, which can be collectively referred to as Low-Power Wide-Area Networks (LPWANs).
 Development of such technologies progressed in parallel within leading standardization bodies, including IEEE, ETSI, and 3GPP.